VIEWRAY DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In ViewRay, Inc. To Contact The Firm

 Telephone: (877) 247-4292 or (212) 983-9330

 The lawsuit focuses on whether the Company and its executives violated federal securities laws by issuing materially false and misleading statements that failed to disclose adverse facts concerning the Company's business, operations and financial results.
-Specifically, the lawsuit alleges that defendants failed to disclose the following: (1) that demand for ViewRay systems had declined due in part to changes being made to Medicare reimbursement approaches first announced in November 2019 that could make purchases of new ViewRay systems less profitable for customers; (2) that the Company's reported backlog was overstated due to the inclusion of orders with insufficient surety as to permit for their inclusion in reported backlog; and (3) that as a result of the foregoing, defendants' positive statements about ViewRay's business metrics and financial prospects during the Class Period were materially false and misleading and/or lacked a reasonable basis.
+Specifically: (1) that demand for ViewRay systems had declined due in part to changes being made to Medicare reimbursement approaches first announced in November 2019 that could make purchases of new ViewRay systems less profitable for customers; (2) that the Company's reported backlog was overstated due to the inclusion of orders with insufficient surety as to permit for their inclusion in reported backlog; and (3) that as a result of the foregoing, defendants' positive statements about ViewRay's business metrics and financial prospects during the Class Period were materially false and misleading and/or lacked a reasonable basis.

 On this news, ViewRay's stock fell from $6.74 on August 8, 2019 to $3.10 on August 9, 2019-a $3.64 or a 54% drop.